Introduction to Montana Walk & Wade Fishing Trips

 Because there’s less hiking involved, some Montana walk & wade fisheries are more suitable to anglers who would rather walk than float but don’t wish to or can’t hike very far, as we usually do on our Yellowstone Park hike & wade trips.
 If you’re interested in combining wading and floating, you might also be interested in our walk-float combo trips, while if you’re willing to pay a premium to fish private water, you might be interested in fishing the Paradise Valley spring creeks on a private water trip.

-Montana Walk & Wade Trips: Options and Rates
+2022 Montana Walk & Wade Trips Rates

 We offer full-day and half-day Montana walk & wade trips year-round except during the spring runoff, as well as short winter special trips that take place during the warmest part of the day.
-Special reduced rates are available in early spring, before we get busy but when the fishing can be excellent.

 Both full-day and half-day trips make a lot of sense.
 On half-days we’ll usually aim to fish the most productive part of the day for a given body of water, while on a full-day trip we’ll fish several stretches of a stream or river or even visit multiple fisheries, for example the Yellowstone River in the morning and a tributary creek in the afternoon.